 The PSED helps schools (which are subject to it) to focus on key issues of concern and how to improve pupil and student outcomes.
 Some pupils or students may be more at risk of harm from specific issues such as sexual violence, homophobic, biphobic or transphobic bullying or racial discrimination.
 Such concerns will differ between education settings, but it is important that Trustees and leaders are conscious of disproportionate vulnerabilities and integrate this into their safeguarding policies and procedures.
-For further information please see (equalityhumanrights.com)
+For further information please see Technical Guidance on the Public Sector Equality Duty: England | Equality and Human Rights Commission (equality humanrights.com)